paradigmxyz/reth/book/run/troubleshooting.md

 `the environment opened in read-only code: 13`

-Externally acessing a database in a read-only folder is not supported, **UNLESS** there's no `mdbx.lck` present, and it's called with `exclusive` on calling `open_db_read_only`.
+Externally accessing a database in a read-only folder is not supported, **UNLESS** there's no `mdbx.lck` present, and it's called with `exclusive` on calling `open_db_read_only`.
 Meaning that there's no node syncing concurrently.

 If the error persists, ensure that you have the right `rx`  permissions on the `datadir` **and its parent** folders.
 Eg. the following command should succeed:

 ```
-stat /full/path/$DATADIR
+stat /full/path/datadir
 ```